deepaklearner/sample_cypher/simple1.md

-v1.6
+v1.5

 MATCH (e:User)
 WHERE e.managerid IS NOT NULL

-WITH e, [e.managerid] AS managers
+WITH e, 1 AS level, [e.managerid] AS managers

-// Collect manager hierarchy up to 4 levels, ensuring no duplicates OPTIONAL MATCH (m:User {employeeNumber: e.managerid}) WITH e, m, managers + [m.employeeNumber] AS managers WHERE m IS NOT NULL
+// Collect manager hierarchy up to 4 levels, ensuring no duplicates OPTIONAL MATCH (m:User {employeeNumber: e.managerid}) WITH e, m, level + 1 AS level,
+     CASE WHEN NOT m.employeeNumber IN managers THEN managers + [m.employeeNumber] ELSE managers END AS managers WHERE m IS NOT NULL

 OPTIONAL MATCH (m2:User {employeeNumber: m.managerid})
-WITH e, m2, managers + [m2.employeeNumber] AS managers
+WITH e, m2, level + 1 AS level,
-WHERE m2 IS NOT NULL
+     CASE WHEN NOT m2.employeeNumber IN managers THEN managers + [m2.employeeNumber] ELSE managers END AS managers WHERE m2 IS NOT NULL

 OPTIONAL MATCH (m3:User {employeeNumber: m2.managerid})
-WITH e, m3, managers + [m3.employeeNumber] AS managers
+WITH e, m3, level + 1 AS level,
-WHERE m3 IS NOT NULL
+     CASE WHEN NOT m3.employeeNumber IN managers THEN managers + [m3.employeeNumber] ELSE managers END AS managers WHERE m3 IS NOT NULL

 OPTIONAL MATCH (m4:User {employeeNumber: m3.managerid})
-WITH e, m4, managers + [m4.employeeNumber] AS managers
+WITH e, m4, level + 1 AS level,
-WHERE m4 IS NOT NULL
+     CASE WHEN NOT m4.employeeNumber IN managers THEN managers + [m4.employeeNumber] ELSE managers END AS managers WHERE m4 IS NOT NULL

+// Output the result
-// Calculate the level based on the number of non-null managers RETURN e.employeeNumber AS employeeNumber,
+RETURN e.employeeNumber AS employeeNumber,
        e.managerid AS managerid,
-       // Calculate the level based on how many managers are in the hierarchy SIZE([x IN managers WHERE x IS NOT NULL]) AS Level, CASE WHEN size(managers) > 0 THEN managers[0] ELSE NULL END AS L1managerid, CASE WHEN size(managers) > 1 THEN managers[1] ELSE NULL END AS L2managerid, CASE WHEN size(managers) > 2 THEN managers[2] ELSE NULL END AS L3managerid, CASE WHEN size(managers) > 3 THEN managers[3] ELSE NULL END AS L4managerid
+       CASE
+           WHEN e.managerid = e.employeeNumber THEN 1
+           ELSE level
+       END AS Level,  // Adjust level for CEO
+       CASE WHEN size(managers) > 0 THEN managers[0] ELSE NULL END AS L1managerid,
+       CASE WHEN size(managers) > 1 THEN managers[1] ELSE NULL END AS L2managerid,
+       CASE WHEN size(managers) > 2 THEN managers[2] ELSE NULL END AS L3managerid,
+       CASE WHEN size(managers) > 3 THEN managers[3] ELSE NULL END AS L4managerid
 ORDER BY e.employeeNumber

 v1.2